 Some Blunders That Can Contribute To A Botched Interview

-Many of us know what it feels like to attend an interview for that dream position in the Hospitality Industry.
+Many of us know what it feels like to attend a job interview for that dream position in the Hospitality Industry.
 You’re confident that you’re the right person for the job and will impress with your knowledge and experience.
 Afterward, the restaurant informs you that you will be contacted if you are the right one for the opening.
 Several days pass and you receive an email thanking you for your interest but the position has been filled.

 What went wrong?
 There are several errors that can affect the outcome of an interview.
 It is important that you are not discouraged or ever give up.
 Perhaps some of the following mistakes could apply to your specific Restaurant Management interview.

 Despite having all the necessary qualifications, that all-important call did not materialize.
 In this case, give some thought to the overall culture of a company, their clientele and whether you fit in.
 If not part of a company’s demographic targets, it could be difficult for you to integrate and have a relationship with the restaurant staff and customers and may also have an influence on your productivity.
 Learn as much as possible about a company before applying for any position.

 It is a good idea to show a certain amount of excitement and enthusiasm during a job interview.
 However, excessive amounts of this emotion can cause you to stumble over words and speak without thinking.
 Before responding to questions, carefully phrase your answer and pause before blurting out the first thing that comes to mind.
 This lets your interviewer know that you can remain calm and collected under pressure.
 Also, it shows that you will take the time to carefully analyze a situation before finding a solution.

 Feeling Anxious About Getting The Job